HIDEN64/HIDEN64/README.md

 # Hi! 👋
 My name is Dylan (they/he).
 I'm an amateur developer and systems administrator.

-Most of my repositories are found on my [Gitea instance](https://git.hiden.cc/HIDEN/).
+Most of my repositories are found on my [Forgejo instance](https://git.hiden.cc/HIDEN/).
 I mostly just use this account for working on WebTV Redialed.

 Here is what I'm most experienced with: